iris-hep/iris-hep.github.io/pages/fellows.md

 ## Adding a project

-We are preparing to announce the opening for the 2025 Fellows program </fellows.html> for student applications.
-In the past, our Fellows have completed a good deal of excellent work and research among a diverse set of projects.
+We are preparing to announce the opening for the [2025 Fellows program](/fellows.html) for student applications.
+In the past,our Fellows have completed a good deal of excellent work and research among a diverse set of projects.
 We look to continue these efforts.
-Prior to the call for new fellws we wanted to solicit any new ideas for Fellows projects.
+Prior to the call for new Fellows we wanted to solicit any new ideas for Fellows projects.
 You can see a list of projects available here:

 <http://research-software-collaborations.org/projects_irishep>